peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

 <b>Returns:</b>

-A list of parameter names associated with this object and their values.
+A read-only list of parameter names associated with this object and their values.
 The names will be sorted.

 ### Equals